TYPO3-Solr/ext-solrfluid/Documentation/Misc/BLOGPOST.md

 * OptionsFacetParser
 ** Responsibility: Is responsible to build the OptionsFacet/Option object structure from the configuration and response data.

+@@@TODO: Add UML diagram @@@

 The facets can be extended with own custom facet types and register an own Parser by using the FacetParserRegistry:

-@@@TODO: Add UML diagram @@@
+FacetParserRegistry::registerParser($className, $type)

 ## A smart UriBuilder